lilatomic/lilatomic.ca/posts/migrating-tox-to-pants.md

 # Migrating a project from tox to Pants

 Tox is a fine environment manager and test command runner.
 I think the Pants build system has advantages.
 I'm also a contributor.
-Let's port one of my projects.
+Let's port one of [my projects, grafanaramadillo](https://github.com/lilatomic/grafanarmadillo).
+TLDR: [MR HERE](https://github.com/lilatomic/grafanarmadillo/pull/19)

 ## Initialise Pants

 After [getting Pants](https://www.pantsbuild.org/2.18/docs/getting-started/installing-pants), run `pants --version` to initialise the repository.
 This gives us an empty Pants config file.
 We're going to bump the version up to at least 2.20, because we've done some great work making it easier to incorporate tools.
-(It'll be released soon!)

 ```toml
 {% include_raw "tox2pants/pants.0.toml" %}